joakim-brannstrom/dextool/plugin/mutate/README.md

 ### On a CMake project

-When using Dextool mutate on a CMake project, the typical workflow starts with:
+When using Dextool mutate on a CMake project, the typical workflow is to:
 ```sh
 # Obtain the project
 git clone https://github.com/google/googletest.git